Concentration inequalities for the number of real zeros of Kac polynomials: Introduction

-The concentration of $N_n(\R)$ has been studied before.
-In the series of seminal papers \cite{LO1, LO2, LO3}, Littlewood and Offord showed that if the $\xi_i$ are iid uniform in $[-1, 1]$, or standard Gaussian, or Rademacher (uniform in $\{-1, 1\}$), then
+The quest for quantitative estimates of the concentration of $N_n(\R)$ has attracted a lot of attention.
+In the series of seminal papers \cite{LO1, LO2, LO3} back in the 1940s, Littlewood and Offord showed that if the $\xi_i$ are iid uniform in $[-1, 1]$, or standard Gaussian, or Rademacher (uniform in $\{-1, 1\}$), then

+It is natural to conjecture the following. \begin{conjecture} Under mild conditions, for every $\ep\in (0, 2/\pi)$, there exist constants $A, c, C$ such that for all $n$, it holds that